qgis/QGIS-UC-Website/content/activities.md

 ## Social Activity: Guided City Tour

-Arriving early?
-Join us for a Guided City Tour, a city guide will give you an introduction to the city of Norrköping, some prominent buildings along with a bit of history.
+City Planning Strategist Per Haupt from Norrköping Civil Office will will give you an introduction to the city of Norrköping, some prominent buildings along with a bit of history.

-Time: Sunday 1th of June, 19:00-20:00<br/>
+Date: Sunday 1th of June<br/>
-Place: TBA<br/>
+Time (registered participants with surnames starting with A-K): 19:00-19:50<br/>
+Time (registered participants with surnames starting with L-Ö): 20:00-20:50<br/>
+Start: Gamla Torget (Old Square, by the Concert Hall, address: Gamla Torget)<br/>
+End: At the Warm-up Pub (Harrys, address: Holmbrogränden 1)<br/>
 Price: Free, but registration required, max 100 participants

+Please be at the starting location at least 5 minutes before the start of the tour.

 ## Sunday Warm-up & Early Registration

 Next invite you to a warm-up event on Sunday evening, where you can meet other participants and the organisers, and have a wine, beer or non-alcoholic drink (at your own expense).
-The whole place will be reserved for us and some snacks will be provided by the conference.

 We will have a registration desk there as well, in case you would like to avoid queuing for registration on Monday morning.

-Time: Sunday 1th of June, 20:00-22:00<br/>
+Time: Sunday 1th of June, 18:00-22:00<br/>
-Place: TBA<br/>
+Place: Harrys, Holmbogränden 1<br/>
 Price: Free, no registration required, everyone welcome

 ## Main Conference